nagasudhirpulla/taming_python/blog/links for author.md

 for dfChunk in Dbf5(dbfPath).to_dataframe(chunksize=1000):
 	# process each dfChunk that contains 1000 rows in each dfChunk dataframe
 ```
+* convert word files to pdf using docx2pdf
 * send emails from python
 * Histogram in python
 * Manage application configuration or application secrets in Excel